Darinnb/Darinnb/README.md

 - 📫 How to reach me: add an issue to my Repos or darinbell2811@gmail.com
 - 😄 Pronouns: They/Them
 - ⚡ Fun fact: I ate ratatouille yesterday!

+                    My Main repo is Darin.github.io so you can see all my latest code there.